sj-simmons/crypto/README.md

 The modern solution is to use randomly-generated padding to augment messages before they are encrypted using the public-key &mdash;
 [OAEP](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding)
-(Optimal Asymmetric Encryption Padding) is usual method for doing this with RSA.
+(Optimal Asymmetric Encryption Padding) is the usual method for doing this with RSA.
 RSA with OAEP is non-deterministic; multiple ciphertexts corresponding to the same message will, with extremely high-probability, be mutually distinct.